Pankaj-Str/PHP-tutorial-codeswithpankaj/Opps/Exception Handling.md

-Here’s a step-by-step guide to Error and Exception Handling in PHP
+# Error and Exception Handling in PHP

 PHP provides mechanisms to handle both errors and exceptions to ensure that your application runs smoothly and gracefully handles unexpected issues.
 Below is a guide on how to set up error and exception handling in PHP.